nateware/redis-objects/README.md

 value :value_with_expireat, :expireat => lambda { Time.now + 1.hour }
 ~~~

-:warning: In the above example, `expiration` is evaluated at class load time.
+:warning: `expireat` is evaluated at class load time.
-In this example, it will be one hour after loading the class, not after one hour
+If set to a value such as `Time.now + 1.hour`, it will be one hour after loading
-after setting a value.
-If you want to expire one hour after setting the value,
+the class, not after one hour after setting a value.
+If you want to expire one
-please use `:expireat` with `lambda`.
+hour after setting the value, please use `:expireat` with `lambda`.

 Custom serialization
 --------------------